Skip to Main Content

 Color Wheel

-a – Red mail stamp imaged under Red light, b – Green light, c – Blue light, generating less contrast than green, d – White light, generating less contrast than either Blue or Green light.
+a – Red mail stamp imaged under Red light, b – Green light, c – Blue light, generating less contrast than green, d – White light, generating more contrast than either Blue or Green light.
 White light will contrast all colors, but it may be a contrast compromise.

 a – Candy pieces imaged under white light and a color CCD camera, b – White light and a B&W camera, c – Red light, lightening both the red & yellow and darkening the blue, d – Red & Green light, yielding yellow, lightening the yellow more than the red, e – Green light, lightening the green & blue and darkening the red, f – Blue light, lightening the blue and darkening the others.